Skip to content

 }

-This code combines optional chaining with the nil-coalescing operator (??) to safely read the rawValue property and fall back on a default value when the position is empty.
+This code combines optional chaining with the nil-coalescing operator (??) to safely read the rawValue property and provide a default value when the position is empty.

 Implicitly unwrapped optionals